vippsas/management-api/management-api-guide.md

 #### Scenario 2: The merchant has an active or processing Merchant Agreement

-The merchant has an MA, and probably also a Vipps product.
+The merchant has an MA and probably also a Vipps MobilePay product.

 1. The partner/merchant pre-fills the PO using [`POST:/management/v1/products/orders`](https://developer.vippsmobilepay.com/api/partner#tag/Vipps-Product-Orders/operation/orderProduct)